Jail Visitation Brochure (PDF format)

 How to Schedule a Visit by Phone

-- The visitation scheduling line is 503-722-6575 and staffed daily from 10:30 a.m. to 12 noon.
-The inmate you're visiting must submit your name and you must pass a background check before the staff can schedule an appointment.
+The visitation scheduling line is 503-722-6575 and staffed daily from 10:30 a.m. to 12 noon.
+You must be registered and approved on the inmates list after passing a background check before the staff can schedule an appointment.

-- We are unable to pass any messages to inmates.
-Please contact Telmate if you wish to leave a voicemail for an inmate at 1-866-516-0115.
+We are unable to pass any messages to inmates.
+Please contact Telmate, the inmate phone service, if you wish to leave a voicemail for an inmate at 1-866-516-0115.

 Visiting Days and Times